Dorian Gray at Riverside Studios

 Photo: Alastair Muir

-Dorian Gray is on at Riverside Studios until 10th May 2014, for further information or to book visit here.
+Dorian Gray is at Riverside Studios until 10th May 2014.
+For further information or to book visit the theatre’s website here.